Oklahoma State Cowboys and Cowgirls: Varsity teams

-Oklahoma State is one of only two Power 5 schools that do not sponsor women's volleyball, the other one being Vanderbilt, and barring a later addition of the sport will be the only such school once Vanderbilt adds women's volleyball in 2025.
-(All four schools that will join the Big 12 in 2023—BYU, Cincinnati, Houston, and UCF—sponsor the sport.)

 Basketball

 Men's basketball

 Oklahoma State first took the basketball court in 1908.

-Under head coach Henry Iba, the team won NCAA championships in 1945 and again in 1946.
-A&M center Bob Kurland was named the NCAA Tournament MVP during their two championship seasons.
-Kurland was the first player to win the honor two times.
-Oklahoma State has a total of six Final Four appearances.
+Under head coach Henry Iba, the team won back-to-back NCAA national championships in 1945 and 1946.
+Oklahoma A&M center Bob Kurland was named the NCAA Tournament MVP during their two national championship seasons and became the first player to win the honor two times.
+In total, the Cowboys have appeared in the NCAA tournament 29 times, including a total of six Final Four appearances.
+They have won a total of 23 conference championships, with three of those coming in the Big 12.

-Under Eddie Sutton, the team made two Final Four appearances—in 1995 and in 2004.
-Sutton's son, Sean Sutton, began coaching the team in 2006 but resigned on March 31, 2008.
-The team is now coached by Mike Boynton Jr., who was promoted to head coach after Brad Underwood departed to become head coach of the Illinois Fighting Illini.
+Under Eddie Sutton, the team made two Final Four appearances in 1995 and again in 2004.
+In 2005, Oklahoma State officials announced the OSU basketball court would be named after Sutton, which it is today.
+The team is now coached by Steve Lutz, who was hired to the head coach position after Mike Boynton Jr was fired following the 2023-24 season.

 Women's basketball

-Oklahoma State first fielded a women's team during the 1972-1973 season.
-The team's head coach is currently Jim Littell, who took over after their former head coach Kurt Budke was killed in a plane crash in Arkansas in November 2011, just after the season had started.
+Oklahoma State first fielded a women's team during the 1972–1973 season.
+The Cowgirls have been to 17 NCAA tournaments, and have made 3 Sweet 16s.
+In 2012, Oklahoma State defeated James Madison 75–68 to win the 2012 NIT championship.
+They have won 3 conference championships, with tournament championships in 1990 and 1991, and a regular season conference championship in 1991.
+They play their games at Gallagher-Iba Arena and are coached by 3rd year head coach, Jacie Hoyt.

 Baseball

-The Cowboys won their only national championship in 1959, but have finished runner-up on five other occasions.
-Oklahoma State won 16 consecutive conference championships under head coach Gary Ward in the Big 8 Conference.
+Oklahoma State won their only national championship in 1959, but have finished runner-up on five other occasions.
+Overall, the Cowboys have reached the NCAA baseball tournament 49 times and made 20 College World Series appearances, including seven straight trips to Omaha from 1981 to 1987.
+Oklahoma State has also won 26 conference tournament titles to go along with 25 regular season conference titles, including 16 consecutive conference championships (1981-1996) under head coach Gary Ward in the Big 8 Conference.
 During that time, Pete Incaviglia was named Baseball America's Player of the Century, and Robin Ventura was inducted in the inaugural class into the College Baseball Hall of Fame.
-Overall, Oklahoma State has made 19 College World Series appearances, including seven straight from 1981–1987.

 The Cowboys' current head baseball coach is Josh Holliday.

+Cross Country

+Men's Cross Country

+Oklahoma State men's cross country is one of the most illustrious cross country programs in the nation, winning NCAA national championships in 1954, 2009, 2010, 2012, and 2023.
+In addition to the 5 NCAA championships, OSU cross country has won 17 conference titles, including 9 straight Big 12 titles from 2008–16, with their most recent title coming in 2023.
+13 individual conference champion runners have come from Oklahoma State, including Brian Musau in 2023 and 2024.
+The OSU cross country program has also produced 68 All-American runners.
+The Cowboys run at the Greiner Family OSU Cross Country Course, and are led by 12-time Big 12 Men's Coach of the Year, Dave Smith.